Chapter 1. "Another Life".

 “Is it funny for you?” sixty-year-old Ricardo asked her, frowning, but at the same time rejoicing something.

-“I have never had friends with a dark sense of humour.
+“I have never had friends with a dark sense of humor.
 You’re funny.
 I think that’s why my aunt likes you.”

 “Has Henrietta said anything about me?” realizing that he would be able to hear the truth about himself, the Spaniard roused instantly.